 If a piece of malware were to take hold and infect your system, it would only be able to infect the virtual machine, which limits the amount of damage it can do.
 It’s even possible to run alternative operating systems within a virtual machine such as running a Linux distribution in a virtual machine on a Windows PC.

 There are many virtualization applications, each aimed at a specific type of use case.
-The most popular and mature desktop virtualization applications that normal users can typically handle are VirtualBox and Parallels.
+The most popular and mature desktop virtualization applications that normal users can typically handle are VirtualBox, VMware, and Parallels.